ninovvas/angular-my-book-library/README.md

 # MyBookLibrary

-The target of the project is to create an application using Angular for the ***client-side*** For the backend has been created a remote service (https://github.com/ninovvas/backend-expressjs-my-book-library) with [ExpressJS](https://expressjs.com/)
+The target of the project is to create an application using Angular for the ***client-side***.
+For the backend has been created a remote service (https://github.com/ninovvas/backend-expressjs-my-book-library) with [ExpressJS](https://expressjs.com/).

+MyBookLibrary is a SPA that manage my books.

 The application contains following functionality:
 - Home page (public area)